Skip to main content

 SELECT ID, LTRIM(RTRIM((maskCol)) as maskCol from myTable;

-Case Sensitivity workaround
+Case Sensitivity Workaround

 To resolve case sensitivity on a database, use this workaround: